Recently there have been some major changes to the Facebook algorithm and this may be bad news for your brand.

 Lets talk about how the latest Facebook algorithm change effects your brand’s reach.

 Over the past few months Facebook has been asking its users for feedback on how they could improve the news feed.
-According to their blog, they made a few major updates based on the responses that they’ve received:
+According to their A regularly updated website or web page, written in an infor...
+More, they made a few major updates based on the responses that they’ve received:

 - users without a lot of friends will start to see multiple updates from the people that they do follow (it was limited to one post per person/page before)